 Ask for clarification.
 If you’re being given a new project to manage, ask as many questions as you need.
-Likewise, as you bring other people on board, answer all their questions and be sure everyone understands what the goals and deliverables are.
+Likewise, as you bring other people on board, answer all their questions and ensure everyone understands the goals and deliverables.

 Not involving enough team members

 If you can, don’t hesitate to ask others to help out.
 Most people are happy to help, especially if you need their expertise or experience, and frame the request as such.
 If you aren’t sure how many people you’ll need, let a few people know you may need their help, and you’ll let them know if the time comes.

 Failing to check in with team members regularly

 Put it on the calendar, and make it a Zoom call—even an email thread is better than nothing.
 You need to make sure everyone is on the same page somehow.